-For more information on these policies, please contact the Office of Institutional Equity at 719-255-4324 or email: equity@uccs.edu.
+For more information on these policies and procedures, please contact the Office of Institutional Equity at 719-255-4324 or email: equity@uccs.edu.
+The most current OIE Procedures and Policies are available on OIE's website: https://equity.uccs.edu.